-The main square (also concrete-dominated) is a good place to get a coffee or a beer and down by the Detinja river there is a pleasant promenade, some green space, and an area where you can swim in the river if you’ve a mind to and the weather is warm enough.
-There’s even some street art and an abandoned hotel to explore so we were as happy as the proverbial pigs.
+The main square (also concrete-dominated) is a good place to get a coffee or a beer and down by the Detinja river there is a pleasant promenade, some green space, and an area where you can swim in the river if you’ve got a mind to and the weather is warm enough.
+There are even some good peices of street art and an abandoned hotel to explore so we were as happy as the proverbial pigs.

 Marshal Tito around the back of the National Museum

 The main reason to stop in Uzice, however, is to visit the Kadinjaca Memorial Complex.
 Situated 14km from the centre of the city, this is one of the most important and well-maintained spomeniks in the country.
 We had actually visited it before, as part of our Serbia road trip earlier in the year (April 2017) but on that occasion, we viewed the monument in knee-deep snow and so wanted to return to see what it looked like in more pleasant climes.
 It’s a beautiful spot and the memorial, which is manicured and well-kept, really is something special.